dshynkev/messenger-latex/README.md

 Standalone LaTeX formulas are written like so: `$$ x + 1 $$`; inline — like so: `\( x + 1 \)`.
 To input literal `\(` and `\)`, escape the backslash like so: `\\( \\)`

+To copy the LaTeX markup of a rendered equation, **click** right on it.
+The corresponding markup will be copied to your system's clipboard.
 ## Features

 * LaTeX **markup rendering** in Facebook mini-chats and Facebook Messenger